chrisseaton/rhizome/doc/construction.md

 ### Potential projects

-* Adding useless nodes and then removing them is wasteful, so it is possible to avoid creating the input and jump nodes which are remove straight after construction, and is it possible to not create phis which are immediately dead?
+* Adding useless nodes and then removing them is wasteful, so it is possible to avoid creating the connector and jump nodes which are remove straight after construction, and is it possible to not create phis which are immediately dead?
 * Discover the formal algorithms for graph construction and apply and write them